emacsmirror/gap-mode/README.md

 Otherwise you  will have to install  it by downloading an  old version from https://github.com/technomancy/package.el

-After than you have to tell it to use MELPA, so add something like
+After that, you have to tell package.el to use MELPA, so add something like

     (setq package-archives
           '(("melpa"     . "http://melpa.milkbox.net/packages/")